-For a ruse or trick to be discovered; to be caught.
+The jig is up is a common phrase that means a ruse or trick has been discovered; to be caught.

 The Origin Of ‘The Jig Is Up’

-- Harold’s friend tried to trick him by saying cheesecake was made with mozzarella cheese.
-Harold was skeptical about that, so he looked up a recipe online and learned that this was false.
+- Harold’s friend tried tricking him by saying cheesecake was made with mozzarella cheese.
+Harold was skeptical, so he looked up a recipe online and learned that this was false.
 Thus, the jig was up.

-Note: The origins for most idioms and sayings cannot be said with a certainty.
-What’s provided are theories that may be plausible to how a phrase originated, but not necessarily so.
+Note: The origin of some sayings cannot be said with a certainty.
+In such cases, what will be provided are theories that may be plausible to how a phrase originated, but not necessarily so.

 In addition, the quotes you see that contain a particular phrase may be taken from old newspapers, poems, or books that were written centuries ago.
 These quotes do not mean the phrase originated from that very source.
 These are merely the earliest known use of the phrase being used and thus they can give you an idea on how old it is.
 That’s all.